 Both formal and informal communication are important and necessary.
 You can establish formal communication systems such as company emails and telephones for seamless communication during projects.
 A good HR software solution can help you by providing efficient platforms for reports and other necessary formal feedback system.

 Virtually everyone loves to be appreciated and applauded.
 Employees gain a lot of confidence and morale boost when their employers acknowledge their efforts and encourage them.
 Rewarding outstanding performances is an effective way to motivate and inspire your workers to do more exploits.

 Rewards and recognition encourage healthy workplace competition among workers.
 It creates a sense of priority for employees to meet their targets and even go positive extra miles to stand out from others.
 The implication is everybody is fired up to perform well and get appreciated or even promoted by the company.

 You can set up a bias-free system for assessing the performance of your workers at different levels.
 Sometimes, it may be better to announce the KPIs and the criteria for the rewards.
 This provides a good opportunity to channel your workers' efforts to the area your company needs improvement.

-There are many ways to reward employees for outstanding performance.
-You can decide to give them honorary awards of recognition, scholarships, expensive tours, and bonuses.
+There are many ways to reward employees for outstanding performance, such as giving them honorary awards of recognition, scholarships, expensive tours, and bonuses, including specialized awards for corporate employees to acknowledge their exceptional contributions.
 The reward can also be a monetary award, or tangible physical gifts such as lands, cars, houses, etc. To foster better team spirit, you can establish team-based rewards.